itzg/go-ssh-shell/README.md

-Go module that serves SSH sessions with an interactive shell
+Go module that serves SSH sessions with an interactive shell.
+The interactive shell includes support for command history, which can be recalled using the up/down arrow keys.

 ## Adding module